kktt007/note/temp.md

 - sensitive
 	- She is very sensitive to other people's feelings.

+- debut \ ˈdā-ˌbyü
+	- the first public appearance of a performer or sports player

+	- He will make his debut for the first team this week.
 - check-up
 	- an examination of somebody/something, especially a medical one to make sure that you are healthy